jkerola/fullstack2020/1/unicafe/README.md

-# Kurssitiedot
+# Unicafe
-Exercises 1.0 to 1.5
+Exercises 1.6 to

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).